-Meet the most marvelous way to eat fish: Salmon Tacos.
-Tender chipotle-spiced salmon topped off with a cool, creamy avocado taco slaw, all wrapped up in a fluffy, warm tortilla, tacos are a front-runner for the most universally beloved way to enjoy fish.
+Tender, chipotle-spiced salmon topped off with a cool, creamy avocado taco slaw, all wrapped up in a fluffy, warm tortilla, Salmon Tacos are a front-runner for the most universally beloved way to enjoy fish.

-Yet for many of us, fish isn’t the first protein our families rally around (unless it’s in the form of Fish and Chips anyway).
+For many of us, fish isn’t the first protein our families rally around (unless it’s in the form of crispy Fish and Chips anyway).

 Salmon tacos are here to change all that!

-These salmon tacos with slaw are simple to make even if you aren’t familiar with cooking fish.
+These spicy salmon tacos are simple to make even if you aren’t familiar with cooking fish.

-They taste smoky with spices, bright with an avocado lime slaw, and the friendly tortilla vehicle is sure to convince even salmon skeptics to give them a try.
+They taste smoky with spices, bright with avocado and lime, and the friendly tortilla vehicle is sure to convince even salmon skeptics to give them a try too.

 How to Make Salmon Tacos

-The slaw for these tacos is based on my top-rated Shrimp Tacos with Creamy Taco Slaw, which many of you have told me you make every week.
+The slaw for these tacos is based on my top-rated Shrimp Tacos, which many of you have told me you make every week.

-For ease, I baked the salmon in the oven, just like I do with Baked Salmon in Foil.
+For ease, I baked the salmon in the oven, just like I do with Baked Salmon.

 If you are new to cooking fish, the oven makes it SO EASY.